Method¶

 plt.show()

-Again, combined with the three-site SpinSystem object, the SymmetryQuery is expanded into the set of spin-system-specific symmetry queries illustrated in the table below.
+Again, combined with the three-site SpinSystem instance, the SymmetryQuery is expanded into the set of spin-system-specific symmetry queries illustrated in the table below.

 from pprint import pprint